 Research prize awarded

-Worth NOK 150,000, the Statoil prize was awarded on 14 March at the annual Vista seminar organised by the Norwegian Academy of Sciences in Oslo.
+Prof Moan received the award today at the Vista seminar organised every year by the Norwegian Academy of Science.